its-dharani/Python-Practice/README.md

 ---

+## Day 7 – Armstrong Number Program
+- Got an integer as an input
+- converted them into a list of digits using map()
+- Calculated the sum of each digit raised to the power of the total number of digits
+- Compared the result with the original number to determine the output

+---

 ## 🎯 Purpose of this Repository
 - To revise Python fundamentals regularly
 - To improve problem-solving and logical thinking